LewisRa/DataStructures-AlgorithmS/README.md

 GINI index of income equality used in Decision Trees
 ![alt text](https://github.com/LewisRa/DataStructures-AlgorithmS/blob/master/gini_formula.jpg)

+ ## Hashing - Search Engine

+## What data structure is used in SQL database?
+-Pretty much every data structure you've ever heard about - and many you probably haven't encountered - will be used somewhere in a database engine
+- For more information, get SQLite or PostgreSQL and have a look at their source.
+- The vast majority of data structures in a database don't actually have anything to do with storage.
+They're for parsing, query optimization, query execution, concurrency, query scheduling, managing application connections, etc.
+1. lists and queues for parsing.
+2. trees for parse trees and execution plans.
+The nodes in these trees are typically not of the same type, particularly for execution plans, which can make for adventures in debugging when things go wrong.
+3. A manner of data structures (including stored ones such as B-Trees) in index structures.
+4. Hash tables, tries, and other in-memory "speed" structures for metadata (ie, table definitions and such things).
+5. And more hash tables for lots of other things, such as lock managers, hash join structures, etc.
+6. Some more specific to db engines are Pages and Rows, which are dynamic in their definitions and can't be completely stated as static structures in any programming language.
+In this sense, they're more like networking packets than more traditional data structures.
+Pages and Rows will be used in index structures and base table storage.

 ## Applications of Breadth First Travesal

 1. Shortest Path and Minimum Spanning Tree